Mockova/help/checks/random-values/index.rst

 4. Select the box next to My Rules.

 5. Enter the expected message you’d like to see.
-For example, we used the message: “User not found”.
+For example, we used the message: :code:`User not found`.

 6. Click Save.